lief-project/LIEF/doc/sphinx/tutorials/01_play_with_formats.rst

   print(binary.header)
   print(binary.optional_header)

-One can also access to the imported functions using two methods.
-The abstract one which will the use the LIEF abstract layer:
+One can also access the imported functions in two ways:

+1. Using the *abstract* layer
+2. Using the PE definition

 .. code-block:: python

+  # Using the abstract layer
   for func in binary.imported_functions:
     print(func)

+  # Using the PE definition
+  for func in binary.imports:
+    print(func)

-To have a better granularity on the location of the imported function in libraries or to access to other fields of the PE imports:
+To have a better granularity on the location of the imported functions in libraries or to access to other fields of the PE imports, we can process the imports as follows:

 .. code-block:: python